Fischer-Maris/University-of-Richmond-CyberSecurity-ELK-Stack-Project/README.md

 - _Which file is the playbook?
 Where do you copy it?_

-Answer: A playbook file is a .yml, and you copy them them to source and destination
+Answer: A playbook file is a .yml, and you copy them to source and destination
  ```html - name: drop in filebeat.yml
       copy:
         src: /etc/ansible/files/filebeat-config.yml